 ACCESSIBILITY

-It is mandatory that the Property be designed to meet all applicable federal, state, local and DCA requirements for accessibility by the disabled.
+It is mandatory that the Property be designed to meet all applicable federal, state, local and DCA and QAP requirements for accessibility by the disabled.
 The accessibility characteristics are to be incorporated in the layout and design of open spaces, building locations and unit designs.
 Refer to the "2023 DCA Accessibility Manual" for additional information.
 Please note that DCA requirements may be more stringent than federal or state requirements.

 Newly constructed and rehabilitated single-family and multi-family housing developments receiving DCA funding are subject to statutory and regulatory accessibility requirements.
 It is the responsibility of the Owner, Architect, and Contractor to ensure compliance with all federal, state and local laws.
 DCA’s direct relationship to the Owner pertains only to the awarding of funds.
 The Owner bears final responsibility for compliance, regardless of fault, though he may seek legal restitution from the source of non-compliance.